 Our plan to move from loss to profit is based upon intensifying our focus on port security.
 We believe that in the post 9/11 era there are significant growth opportunities available in the market segment in which we operate because of increased government expenditures aimed at enhancing security.
 As part of this plan, in July 2007, we received a \$2.59 million order from the U.S. Department of Defense to build and deliver over a period of six months three next-generation Coda Underwater Inspection System, or UISTM, for the US Coast Guard and other potential users, to enable rapid underwater searches in the nation's ports and waterways.
-The contract includes additional options which, if fully funded, would require us to deliver a further seven UISTM systems.
+The contract includes additional options exercisable at the sole discretion of the U.S. Department of Defense, which, if fully funded, would require us to make technical enhancements to the existing system and deliver a further seven UISTM systems.